drhsqlite/pikchr/doc/place.md

 In the previous two diagrams, the ".start" and ".end" objects are marked with "&sup1;" because the location of ".start" and ".end" varies according to the layout direction.
-The previous diagrams asssumed a layout direction of "right".
+The previous diagrams assumed a layout direction of "right".
 For other layout directions, we have:

 <blockquote>